jleonard21/PageRank/README.md

 An easy method is to remove all pages that have "too many" links.
 The --filter_ratio argument removes all pages that have more links than the specified fraction.

-We can estimate the most important articles on the domain with the `filter ration = 0.2`:
+We can estimate the most important articles on the domain with the `filter ratio = 0.2`:
 ```
 In [6]: run pagerank2.py --data=./lawfareblog.csv.gz --filter_ratio=0.2
-INFO:gensim.models.utils_any2vec:loading projection weights from /Users/slee19/gensim-data/glove-twitter-200/glove-twitter-200.gz
-INFO:gensim.models.utils_any2vec:loaded (1193514, 200) matrix from /Users/slee19/gensim-data/glove-twitter-200/glove-twitter-200.gz
 INFO:root:rank=0 pagerank=0.3469613492488861 url=www.lawfareblog.com/trump-asks-supreme-court-stay-congressional-subpeona-tax-returns
 INFO:root:rank=1 pagerank=0.29521211981773376 url=www.lawfareblog.com/livestream-nov-21-impeachment-hearings-0
 INFO:root:rank=2 pagerank=0.29039666056632996 url=www.lawfareblog.com/opening-statement-david-holmes